TryGhost/Ghost/koenig/koenig-lexical/README.md

 ### Running inside Admin

 To test/develop inside of Admin you can run `yarn preview` then in Ghost set your `editor.url` value in `config.local.json` to `http://127.0.0.1:4173/koenig-lexical.umd.js` and load Admin as usual.
+With recent updates, if you see a cannot connect error, you may need to use localhost: ``http://localhost:4173/koenig-lexical.umd.js`.

 ```json
 {